thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 10 September 2022
+### Daily Rundown on Sunday, 11 September 2022

-- The average temperature today is 18.27˚C;
+- The average temperature today is 21.47˚C;
-- With highs of 18.66˚C and lows of 12.24˚C.
+- With highs of 21.62˚C and lows of 12.03˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->